tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 # Migration Guidance

-* Experimental (individual drafts): Dual certificates have been proposed as a migration mechanism (e.g., IKEv2 {{?I-D.hu-ipsecme-pqt-hybrid-auth}}, TLS {{?I-D.yusef-tls-pqt-dual-certs}}, paired certificates with a single certificate {{?I-D.bonnell-lamps-chameleon-certs}}), but none of the relevant IETF working groups have adopted this approach at the time of writing this specification.
+* Long-term to adopt and deploy:: Dual certificates have been standardized in
+  {{!RFC9763}}.
+However, at the time of writing, none of the security protocols (e.g., TLS, IKEv2, JOSE/COSE) have adopted this mechanism.
+The proposals are being discussed in IKEv2 ({{?I-D.hu-ipsecme-pqt-hybrid-auth}}), TLS ({{?I-D.yusef-tls-pqt-dual-certs}}), and in the form of paired certificates with a single certificate ({{?I-D.bonnell-lamps-chameleon-certs}}).

-* Medium-term (standards-track): Composite signatures enable tighter integration once ecosystem support (PKIX, IPSec, JOSE/COSE, TLS) is mature.
+* Medium-term to adopt and deploy: Composite certificates become viable once ecosystem support across PKIX, IPsec, JOSE/COSE, and TLS is mature.
-  Composite signatures are already being standardized in the LAMPS WG ({{!I-D.ietf-lamps-pq-composite-sigs}}) and leveraged in
+  Composite ML-DSA is already being standardized in the LAMPS WG ({{!I-D.ietf-lamps-pq-composite-sigs}}) and leveraged in
   {{?I-D.reddy-tls-composite-mldsa}} for TLS,
   {{?I-D.hu-ipsecme-pqt-hybrid-auth}} for IPsec/IKEv2, and
   {{?I-D.prabel-jose-pq-composite-sigs}} for JOSE/COSE.

-* Long-term: PQC-only certificates are the final goal, once PQ algorithms are well-established, trust anchors have been updated, HSMs and devices support PQC operations, and traditional algorithms are fully retired.
+* Long-to-medium term to adopt and deploy: PQC-only certificates are the final goal, once PQ algorithms are well-established, trust anchors have been updated, HSMs and devices support PQC operations, and traditional algorithms are fully retired.
 Work to enable PQC signatures is already